hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 updates = requests.post(url).json()
 ```

-Then we print the slice the .JSON received, print the received text and put it in an *_if…else_* block to compare it and detect whether the message is “hello” (or its case variations) or something entirely different!
+Then we print the slice the .JSON received, print the received text, and put it in an *_if…else_* block to compare it and detect whether the message is “hello” (or its case variations) or something entirely different!

 ```python
 print("\nText recieved:\n--------------")